Want to learn new ways to make extra money?

 - Starting your own blog (and learning how to write epic, money-making content).

-Your excellent writing and editing are skills that can earn you money as a freelance writer.
+If you don’t want to blog, you can work as a freelance writer.
 Once you find a few clients and build a portfolio, you can charge more.

 5. Graphic Design

 Once you land a few clients, you’ll be in demand while capitalizing on a hobby that allows you to make money online.
-You can even begin bidding on projects at sites like 99designs, DesignCrowd, Fiverr, or Crowdspring.
+You can start by bidding on projects at sites like 99designs, DesignCrowd, Fiverr, or Crowdspring.

 6. App Development